-Mastercards’ involvement, on the other hand, goes far beyond the monetary perspective: Whilst in other markets card schemes like Mastercard mandate issuers to personalize the outdated and prone to fraud Track 1 on the magnetic stripe, in order to promote maximum POS acceptance, Mastercard offers Goldman an exclusive set-up of issuing a credit card without visible PAN, CVCs, a signature field, NFC and a magnetic stripe.
+Mastercards’ involvement, on the other hand, goes far beyond the monetary perspective: Whilst in other markets card schemes like Mastercard mandate issuers to personalize the outdated and prone to fraud Track 1 on the magnetic stripe, in order to promote maximum POS acceptance, Mastercard offers Goldman an exclusive set-up of issuing a credit card without PAN, CVCs, a signature field, NFC and a magnetic stripe.

 With its information services and loyalty program, this setup offers for the first time more than just transaction processing, but will nevertheless only be a further step in the same direction.
 To dare a look into the future, a look into the past can often be promising: About 9 months after Apple Pay was launched in the U.S., it became available in the United Kingdom.
 It then took another 3 years until Apple Pay was usable with cards of German issuers, such as Deutsche Bank or N26.
 Meanwhile, Apple Pay Cash has been available in the US since December 2017 and the first rumors about a launch in Great Britain are currently only emerging.
 When exactly Apple Card will reach further markets is therefore open, but the fact that Apple is also striving for an internationalization of the service, can be considered very likely.

 In summary, the parties involved create a strong, mutually optimizing ecosystem - whilst other issuers, other schemes and other hardware competitors such as Samsung are sidelined to be observers.
 The case once more underlines how powerful and exclusive such ecosystems are, how much power payment schemes actually bear and how quickly banks can be degraded to infrastructure providers through cooperations with Apple & Co.
 Not even Goldman Sachs is immune to the latter in the medium term, as the issuer is probably the most exchangeable party in this setup.
-In the future, it would even be conceivable that Mastercard or Apple itself would become a card issuer - according to numerous reports, corresponding bank licenses are already issued.
+In the future, it would even be conceivable that Mastercard or Apple itself would become a card issuer - according to numerous reports, corresponding bank licenses were already issued.

-This case clearly shows that banks which follow established methods and accustomed business strategies are losing in the long run:
+This case clearly shows, that banks which follow established methods and accustomed business strategies are losing in the long run:

 If a bank is currently considering to cooperate or is already participating with Apple Pay, an obvious deduction would be to become the European counterpart to Goldman Sachs in order to acquire new customers and expand market shares.
 Regardless of the fact that the solution for the European market would have to be adapted in some parts - for example, revolving credit cards such as Goldman's have empirically little acceptance among end customers in Europe - this tactic would have realistic chances of success in the short to medium term.
 In the long run, however, the corresponding issuer would quickly become sidelined by Apple and Mastercard, the most powerful partners in this setup, and would have to play by their rules or get replaced by the next more cooperative issuer.